 You’re required to have a local bank account to buy or sell Bitcoin on Remitano.
 The service operates without the need of a bank, you don’t need to verify a bank account.
 However, you need to have a bank account to send money to buyers or receive money from sellers.

 Surprisingly, the new service provides an awesome customer support.
 When you have any query or issue that needs to be resolved, you just need to open the live chat window and a representative will chat to you shortly.

 Since this is an escrowed Bitcoin exchange, the processing time varies depending on buyers/sellers.
 I often transfer money online via a bank account, so a transaction is completed within a few minutes, as soon as a seller/buyer confirms the payment.
 The bitcoin is locked by Remitano during the period.
 I haven’t got any fraud on this website at all; In case there is a dispute, both sides will need to provide evidence to prove if they have received/sent the payment.

-Remitano charges a low price of 0.5%, which is lower than most other platforms.
+Remitano charges a low fee of 0.5%, which is lower than most other platforms.
 However, the prices here are higher than the market price most of the time.
 I often have to pay a markup of at least 10%.
 On the plus side, that also means you can sell your Bitcoin for a better price on this website.

 Overall, Remitano is a great way to buy and sell Bitcoin in developing countries.
 This is a pretty basic P2P marketplace which is somewhat similar to LocalBitcoins, except that you need a bank account to send/receive money.
 We at TechWalls recommend the service.